John Ryan (rugby union, born 1988): Loan to London Irish

 Ryan joined English Premiership side London Irish on a short-term loan on 27 August 2012.
-He played twice for the club, replacing Leo Halavatau on both occasions against Saracens and Wasps.
+He played twice for the club, replacing Leo Halavatau on both occasions against Gloucester and Wasps.

 Wasps

 Ryan joined English Premiership Rugby club Wasps from the 2022–23 season.
 Wasps entered administration on 17 October 2022 and Ryan was made redundant along with all other players and coaching staff.

 Return to Munster

 Following Wasps' administration and the news that Stephen Archer would require ankle surgery, Ryan returned to Munster on a three-month contract announced in late October 2022.
 Ryan made his 'second' debut for Munster in their 15–14 defeat against provincial rivals Ulster in round seven of the 2022–23 United Rugby Championship on 29 October 2022.
 He earned his 200th cap for Munster in their 2022–23 United Rugby Championship round nine fixture against Edinburgh on 2 December 2022, starting in the province's 38–17 away win, and earned his 50th Champions Cup cap for Munster in their 18–13 home defeat against Toulouse in round one of the 2022–23 Champions Cup on 11 December 2022.
 Ryan was unavailable for Munster's final fixture of January 2023 away to Benetton, bringing to an end his second stint with the province.